-Only an Authorised Firm which is incorporated under the laws of the AIFC may apply to the AFSA for a Licence to conduct Captive Insurance Business.
+- (1) Only an Authorised Firm which is incorporated under the laws of the AIFC may apply to the AFSA for a Licence to conduct Captive Insurance Business. - (2) A Captive Insurer may either be self-managed or managed by an Insurance manager authroised by AFSA.